 Because of all this, I found it curious that David Allen has just released for 2012, the “GTD Coordinator(R),” a paper planning tool.
 This is a joint effort between David Allen and MeadWestvaco (a paper company).
 I suppose it shouldn’t surprise me that Mr. Allen, author of Getting Things Done, would launch a paper planning tool, since his book is full of advice on using note cards, notebooks, and endless file folders, but I always thought that was just because the book was written so long ago (although it was published in 2002, at the end of the year that I was making my switch to electronics.)
 While his methodology is great, I just can’t imagine why someone who teaches productivity systems and processes would advise a tool that is so woefully outmatched by current technology.

 I believe that handwriting and paper still has its place, and paper might work best for you.
 But we have so many more technology conveniences today, and I’ve found that your productivity can improve significantly by harnessing those conveniences.
-(Check out this post and this post for some suggestions.)
+(Check out his post for some suggestions.)
 So to best capitalize on the productivity improvements of the 21st century, I suggest you pass on the GTD Coordinator.

 Thanks for reading!